quodlibet/senf/docs/index.rst

 - :obj:`python3:str` under Py3 + Windows
 - :obj:`python3:str` + ``surrogates`` under Py3 on other platforms [#]_

-The type is used for file names, environment variables and process arguments and senf provides functions so you can tread it as an opaque type and not have to worry about its content or encoding.
+The type is used for filenames, environment variables and process arguments and senf provides functions so you can tread it as an opaque type and not have to worry about its content or encoding.